Kozea/WeasyPrint/docs/features.rst

 PDF bookmarks are also called outlines and are generally shown in a sidebar.
 Clicking on an entry scrolls the matching part of the document into view.
-By default all ``<h1>`` to ``<h6>`` titles generate bookmarks, but this can be controlled with CSS (see below.)
+By default all ``<h1>`` to ``<h6>`` titles generate bookmarks, but this can be controlled with CSS (see :ref:`bookmarks`.)

 Fonts
 -----

-Although the CSS3 ``@font-face`` is not supported yet, WeasyPrint can use any font installed on the system.
-Just use it’s name in ``font-family``.
+Although the CSS3 ``@font-face`` is not supported yet, WeasyPrint can use any font that Pango can find installed on the system.
+If you can use a font in a GTK+ application, just use it’s name in ``font-family``.
-To install a new font copying the file into the ``~/.fonts`` directory is generally enough, depending on your OS.
+Copying a file into the ``~/.fonts`` directory is generally enough to install a new font, depending on the OS.

 Fonts are automatically embedded in PDF files.